 As a young child growing into adulthood, I had been drawn to animals and when I started my path at the University I was attracted toward the fields of science and animal care.
 After learning about the veterinary program at UF, I focused my efforts on getting into the best position possible to get accepted and pursue a career doing something that I love.

 I was fortunate that after four years of undergraduate studies, working in small animal hospitals, the University of Florida’s Equine Farm in Ocala and volunteering at Harbor Branch Oceanographic Institute and a wildlife sanctuary, I was accepted into the veterinary program at the University of Florida.

 In general terms, I enjoy helping.
 I love to meet new clients and help guide them into the new world of having a pet.
 I feel fulfilled when I have helped someone through the highs and lows of caring for their loved one.
 I especially enjoy working with all dogs and cats.

-My wife Laura has been a real estate attorney in Brevard County for eleven years.
+My wife Laura has been a real estate attorney in Brevard County since 2005.
 We have two beautiful daughters, Juliana and Embree.
 My parents and brother still live and work in Vero Beach.

 We love golden retrievers.
 We recently lost our ten year old golden retriever Jimmy-Choo.
 He loved life and we miss him but he is kept warmly in our thoughts.”

-Dr. Young currently is the immediate Past President of the Melbourne Rotary Club.
-He also serves on the Club Esteem host committee and as event support for Rock the Casbah.
+Dr. Young is the Past President of the Melbourne Rotary Club.